Interest-Only Mortgage Repayment Vehicles Explained

 Can you switch to interest-only temporarily?

 This is possible, depending on the lender you use.
-Your financial circumstances can change over time.
-You might find that you need an interest-only mortgage for a brief period, just to make the payments more affordable.
+Your financial circumstances can change over time, so you might need an interest-only mortgage for a brief period just to make the payments more affordable.

-Then, once you have a more solid financial foundation beneath you, you’re able to switch back and pay more than just the interest.
+Then, once you have a more solid financial foundation, you can switch back and pay more than just the interest.
 This increases your monthly cost but allows you to pay back a portion of the debt.

-By doing a temporary switch to interest-only, you’ll still need to have access to a suitable repayment vehicle for it to work.
-It’s also likely that your lender will carry out a number of new checks to review your recent credit history and current income.
+By temporarily switching to interest-only, you’ll still need access to a suitable repayment vehicle for it to work.
+It’s also likely that your lender will carry out several new checks to review your recent credit history and current income.

-An interest-only mortgage loan can provide you with some flexible options, but you’ll need to work out the most suitable repayment vehicle.
+An interest-only mortgage loan can provide flexible options, but you must find the most suitable repayment vehicle.
 Using an expert broker means that they can help you develop this strategy and then introduce you to the most appropriate lenders for your plans.

-We offer a free broker-matching service.
-This means we’ll quickly assess your situation and pair you up with a broker who specialises in interest-only mortgages; one who’ll be able to find the mortgage solution you’re looking for.
+We offer a broker-matching service.
+This means we’ll quickly assess your situation and pair you up with a broker who specialises in interest-only mortgages—one who can find the mortgage solution you’re looking for.

-Just call 0808 189 2301 or make an enquiry.
-We’ll set up a free, no obligation chat between you and your ideal broker.
-They’ll be able to assist you through the whole process of setting up a repayment vehicle for your interest-only mortgage.
+Just call 0330 818 7026 or make an enquiry.
+We’ll set up a no-obligation chat between you and your ideal broker.
+They’ll be able to assist you through setting up a repayment vehicle for your interest-only mortgage.

 Ask us a question